Tim Carter Biography

 Tim was selected for the North Central Accrediting Association’s Circle of Excellence in 2001, has been recognized with the Robert Taft and Melvin Jones Fellowships, was inducted into the Arizona Track Coaches Hall of Fame, and was selected as the 2003 Arizona School Administrator of the Year.
 Tim was elected twice by the 4A Conference to serve on the Executive Board of the Arizona Interscholastic Association.
 He served as the Secretary of the Prescott Sunrise Lions Club and is the former Advancement Chairman of Boy Scouts Troop One.
 He was elected as the President of the Arizona Association of Counties in 2011.
 He was honored by the Capitol Times, as the 2010 Educational Leader of the Year for Public Policy and as the outstanding JTED/CTE Policy Maker of the Year in 2013 and 2014.
 He was honored and humbled in 2017 when inducted into the Grand Canyon University Hall of Fame and to the Northern Arizona University Hall of Fame in 2021.

 Linda returned to the classroom after her retirement in 2004, teaching Art part time at Washington Traditional School.
 Tim and Linda enjoy their family.
 Their daughter, Cierra, holds both a Bachelor’s degree and a Master’s degree from Grand Canyon University teaches at Mingus Springs Charter School.
-Levi is an Eagle Scout and a graduate of Northern Arizona University.
-He is a conductor for Burlington Northern Santa Fe Railway.
+Levi is an Eagle Scout and earned a Bachelor of Science degree from Northern Arizona University.
+He owns and manages Carter Capital and manages a division of Mission Restoration.
 Their grandson Skyler, a freshman in high school, is a delight.
-Skyler’s father, James, is proudly serving his country in the US Army.